benjbuch/octo_waffle/part_11-manipulating_tables.md

     ##   conc_0 = col_double()
     ## )

-Generally, it is disencouraged to rely on row names to work with complex data sets since only one variable or parameter can be referenced.
+The data we are typically dealing with is much too complex to rely on a single row name only.
 To be useful, each parameter or variable should be stored in a separate column.
 So, let’s add one column specifying the sample type and one column specifying the replicate number.

 ``` r
 plate_1 <- plate_1 %>%